MikeSpock/deploader-js/README.md

 For native JS, deploader-js offers a clean and fast method to wrap your code into modules and load them in the right order.

+*To recieve Premium Support by the project owner, please purchase a premium license to this library for $5 here: https://gitbip.com/repos/Kristof/deploader-js*

 ## Installation

 bower: `bower install https://git.gitbip.com/Kristof/deploader-js.git`